Housing Staff In Crisis Response

 Housing officers in South Tyneside are being praised for going above and beyond to support older tenants during the coronavirus crisis.

-South Tyneside Homes' Housing Plus officers and Neighbourhood Officers immediately contacted all residents across the organisation's 31 Housing Plus schemes, Joseph Collin House, Riverside Apartments and Durham Court, when the Government introduced measures around social distancing, staying and home and avoiding all but essential journeys.
+South Tyneside Council's Housing Plus officers and Neighbourhood Officers immediately contacted all residents across the organisation's 31 Housing Plus schemes, Joseph Collin House, Riverside Apartments and Durham Court, when the Government introduced measures around social distancing, staying and home and avoiding all but essential journeys.

 Since then, more than 130 residents have been supported with issues around food shopping and picking up prescriptions and then referred to Age Concern for ongoing support.